the-road-to-learn-react/the-road-to-react/manuscript/react-modern/reusable-components.md

 ## Reusable React Component

 Have a closer look at the Search component.
 The label element has the text "Search: "; the id/htmlFor attributes have the `search` identifier; the value is called `search`; and the callback handler is called `onSearch`.
-The component is very much tied to the search feature, which makes it less reusable for the rest of the application and non search-related tasks which would need the same label and input field.
-In addition, it also risks introducing bugs if two of these Search components are rendered side by side, because the htmlFor/id combination is duplicated, breaking the focus when one of the labels is clicked by the user.
+The component is very much tied to the search feature which makes it less reusable for the rest of the application and non search-related tasks which would need the same label and input field.
+In addition, it also risks introducing bugs if two of these Search components are rendered side by side because the htmlFor/id combination is duplicated, breaking the focus when one of the labels is clicked by the user.
 Let's fix these underlying issues by making the Search component reusable.

 Since the Search component doesn't have any actual "search" functionality, it takes little effort to generalize the search domain specific properties to make the component reusable for the rest of the application.
 Let's pass a dynamic `id` and `label` prop to the Search component, rename the actual value and callback handler to something more generic, and rename the component accordingly: